Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Discussions

 \subsection{Conflicting Objectives in Imitation Learning}

-While differentiable MPC policy theoretically enables the joint learning of system dynamics and cost parameters, our experiments reveal a fundamental challenge in complex real-world systems.
+While differentiable MPC policy underlying Ibex-RL theoretically enables the joint learning of system dynamics and cost parameters, our experiments reveal a challenge in complex real-world systems.
 This challenge arises from the conflicting requirements of system identification (learning the dynamics model $\theta_{state}$) and imitation learning (learning the quadratic cost parameters $\theta_{cost}$ for a safe start).
-On one hand, learning an accurate dynamics model for control often requires exciting the system beyond its typical operational range \cite{atam2016control}, which is why MPC used data where the system was excited with setback periods.
-On the other hand, this very excitation would alter the system's behavior, making it impossible to faithfully replicate the existing controller's policy through imitation.
-In this work, we prioritized imitation and therefore avoided system excitation—a strategy consistent with our MPC's development, which also relied solely on historical data.
-Consequently, we knowingly deployed an imperfect system dynamics model, yet still achieved significant energy savings with minimal comfort compromises.
+On one hand, learning an accurate dynamics model for control often requires exciting the system beyond its typical operational range \cite{atam2016control}, which is why MPC used data that included night temperature setbacks.
+On the other hand, adding excitation would alter the system's behavior, making it impossible to faithfully replicate the existing controller's policy through imitation.
+In this work, we prioritized imitation and therefore avoided system excitation --- a strategy consistent with our MPC's development, which also relied solely on historical data.
+Consequently, we knowingly deployed an imperfect system dynamics model, yet Ibex-RL still achieved significant energy savings with minimal comfort compromises.

 As a future direction, we propose an alternative method for initializing the quadratic cost parameters offline.
-This would involve sampling trajectories from historical weather and state data, evaluating them using the reward function $r_t$, and iteratively updating the quadratic cost parameters to maximize the generic reward.
-While this offline approach could provide reasonable initial performance aligned with user preferences, it may fail to automatically learn nuanced behaviors like penalizing backup heat usage—a feature that emerged naturally during imitation learning.
+This would involve sampling trajectories from historical weather and state data, evaluating them using the reward function $r_t$, and iteratively updating the quadratic cost parameters to maximize cumulative reward.
+While this offline approach could provide reasonable initial performance aligned with user preferences, it may fail to automatically learn nuanced behaviors like penalizing backup heat usage --- a feature that emerged naturally during imitation learning.
 Such domain-specific knowledge could be reintroduced via reward shaping, trading slight reductions in scalability for improved initial comfort during deployment.